Millom: Transport

 Millom is served by Millom railway station on the Cumbrian Coast Line.

+As of March 2026, Stagecoach run bus services to Barrow-in-Furness and Whitehaven.

 The A5093 road goes through the town and is itself a loop off of the A595.
 The town council supports the building of a road bridge across the Duddon estuary between Millom and the Furness peninsula.

 Media

 Local news and television programmes are provided by BBC North West and ITV Granada.
 Television signals are received from the Winter Hill and the local relay TV transmitters.

 Local radio stations are BBC Radio Cumbria, Heart North West and CandoFM, a community based station.

 The town is served by the local newspaper, North West Evening Mail.

 Education

 Millom School is a secondary school and sixth form, it includes the adult education centre, an all-weather sports pitch and the "Melvyn Bragg Drama Studio" which was opened in 2005.
 At one time it had a swimming pool, however this was subsequently demolished by Cumbria County Council.

 There are a number of other schools in the town including;